-We caught up with recipients of the 2020 Graduate Student Leadership Award to ask what inspired them to pursue leadership roles and what is most rewarding about their experiences.
+We caught up with the 2020 Graduate Student Leadership Awardees to ask what inspired them to pursue leadership roles and what is most rewarding about their experiences.
 Their responses are compassionate and inspiring.
 Here is what they had to say.

 Efadul Huq, a doctoral student in Urban and Regional Planning received the 2020 Graduate Student Leadership Award for his deep commitment to social justice in local and international communities at the intersection of his research.